exaspace/rabbit-kafka-bridge/README.md

 # Rabbit Kafka Bridge

-Application to forward messages from RabbitMQ to Kafka.
+Simple application to forward messages from a RabbitMQ queue to a Kafka topic.

 * Written in Python3
-* Uses `librdkafka` under the hood (via `confluent_kafka`) so is extremely fast for Kafka operations.
+* Uses `librdkafka` under the hood (via `confluent_kafka`) so is very fast for Kafka operations.
 * The application will recover if there are network outages connecting to Rabbit or Kafka
 * Available as a docker image in the public docker hub (`exaspace/rabbit-kafka-bridge`)
+* The docker image is rebuilt on a weekly basis to ensure latest security updates are applied from the base image

 Run via docker:

 ```
-docker run --rm -it --net host exaspace/rabbit-kafka-bridge:1.0.0 \
+docker run --rm -it --net host exaspace/rabbit-kafka-bridge \
     --rabbit_host localhost \
     --rabbit_queue somequeue \
     --kafka_host localhost \